Michaelangel007/apple2_prodos_utils/README.md

 # Apple 2 ProDOS (Virtual Disk) Utilities

 `ProdosFS` is a command-line utility to create and manipulate virtual ProDOS volume images for emulators.
+The file system is Apple's ProDOS hence the name.

+It is written in standard C++ so no bloated shenanigans like Java or Python are needed.

 **NOTE:** This is still a work-in-progress.